Tourmaline Oil: Growth years

 The Mapan deal may have foreshadowed a major 2016 acquisition, in which Tourmaline purchased a large amount of non-core Shell Canada mineral assets for nearly CAN$1.04 billion.
 Tourmaline gained access to 61000 acre in Gundy area on the British Columbia-Alberta border, and 145000 acre in the Deep Basin.
 The deal included developed and undeveloped land and facilities.

 By 2019, Tourmaline Oil and Canadian Natural Resources were tied as Canada's largest natural gas producers.
 Tourmaline was expected to pass Canadian Natural Resources in 2020, after bringing a natural gas processing plant in British Columbia online.
 To raise additional capital and achieve what it believed was a more accurate valuation for its businesses, Tourmaline spun off a new company named Topaz Oil to a group of private investors.
 Topaz Oil took control of Tourmaline mineral rights on 2200000 acre, and a 45 percent silent ownership in two Tourmaline natural gas processing plants.

 Tourmaline Oil acquired in November 2020 Modern Resources in a cash and stock deal worth CAN$144 million and Jupiter Resources in an all-stock deal worth CAN$626 million.
 The Modern Resources transaction gave Tourmaline additional assets in the Deep Basin as well as a natural gas processing plant.
 The Jupiter Resources agreement added Deep Basin assets and interests in two natural gas processing plants.
 Along with three other acquisitions worth a total of CAN$1.53 billion, Tourmaline Oil became Canada's largest natural gas producer just as natural gas prices doubled.
 The company's share price rose six-fold between March 2020 and October 2021, and its market valuation rose to more than CAN$14 billion.

 The company purchased three more companies, each with assets in the Montney Formation gas fields, in 2021.
 The largest of these were the CAN$869.5 million takeover of Black Swan Energy and the purchase of Saguaro Resources for CAN$205 million.
 Tourmaline acquired several other smaller firms for a total of CAN$290.6 million.
 In July 2021, Tourmaline signed a deal with Cheniere Energy, an American liquified natural gas (LNG) exporter.
 Under the agreement, Tourmaline will ship natural gas via pipeline to Cheniere's LNG plant in Corpus Christi, Texas, with shipments to begin in 2023.
 This makes Tourmaline the first Canadian exploration and development company to directly engage in the LNG business.

 In October 2021, Tourmaline announced a major debt reduction plan and paid a CAN$223 million special dividend to shareholders.

+In August 2024, Tourmaline acquired Crew Energy Inc. for CAD$1.3 Billion, including Crew's net debt estimated to be CAD$240 million.
+Crew Energy was a pure play Montney producer in NEBC.
+Tourmaline acquired assets included: Crew’s Montney area assets include Septimus / West Septimus, Tower, Groundbirch, Attachie, Oak/Flatrock and Portage and are situated in northeast British Columbia.
+Their operations include liquids rich natural gas and light oil production from the siltstone Montney formation.
+Tourmaline acquired approx. 264,000 net acres.